 At this rate, you will not pay off your debt.

 At this rate you will pay off your debt during the card's intro period

 At that rate you will not pay off your debt.
 You will need to make higher repayments.

 Months that it will take you to pay off your debt:

 Money saved transferring debt to a balance transfer card:

 What are my other options for paying down debt?

-If you have debt you need to repay, you have options.
-One of those options is to pay of your debt at the same rate you are now.
-Let’s compare two options to a balance transfer credit card – continuing on the same path, or getting a personal loan.
+If you have debt you need to pay, you have options.
+One of those options is to continue paying your debt at the same rate you are paying now.
+Let’s compare two options to a balance transfer credit card — continuing on the same path, or getting a personal loan.

 Option #1: Pay off your debt at the same rate

-Among a sea of choices, making no changes is certainly an option!
+Among a sea of choices, making no change is certainly an option!
 Let’s say your situation is as follows: